jansdhillon/landscape-demo/README.md

 # Landscape Demo

-Spin up a Landscape and Livepatch demo with containers and virtual machines with outstanding ESM security patching tasks.
+Spin up a preconfigured Landscape and Livepatch demo with containers and virtual machines with outstanding ESM security patching tasks.
 The demo will run on landscape.example.com, and your system's /etc/hosts file will get modified so that you can access the demo at that address.
 If you have your own domain, you have the option of configuring a valid SSL certificate for it.
-Postfix configurations can also be made.
+Postfix configurations can also be set before launching the Landscape instance.

 ## Step 1.
 Install and configure prerequisites

 You need the Multipass, LXD, and yq snap packages to be installed on your Linux machine to run a local Landscape demo.
-Optionally, you need the landscape-api snap package installed to perform headless Landscape configurations, without interacting with the Landscape GUI.

 Clone this repository and make scripts executable: